Withdrawal & Refund Policy

-In the event a student has been administratively withdrawn at the end of A or C term, the student will be charged 50% of the tuition, if the student lives on campus the room and meal plan will be adjusted in accordance with the withdrawal policy.
+In cases where a student is administratively withdrawn at the end of A or C term, they will be charged 50% of the tuition.
+Additionally, if the student resides on campus, the room and meal plan charges will be adjusted according to the withdrawal policy.

-- Submit the Application with payment for Financial Readmission to the Bursar’s Office prior to the deadlines specified above.
-Be sure to submit any readmission forms to the Office of the Registrar if needed.
+Submit the Application for Financial Readmission, along with payment, to the Bursar's Office before the specified deadlines.
+If necessary, submit any required readmission forms to the Office of the Registrar.

-- The term in which the student is applying for readmission must be paid in full or documentation must be submitted showing substantial proof of how the semester will be paid in full.
+The term for which the student is seeking readmission must be paid in full, or substantial proof of how the semester will be paid in full must be provided.
 Any Financial Aid awards, including private loans, must be approved and certified by the Office of Financial Aid.
-No personal or electronic check will be a permissible form of payment; the payment plan TMS is also prohibited for use as a form of payment.

-- In the event the application for readmission has been approved, the Bursar’s Office will be the official point of communication to the Office of the Registrar.
-If the student fails to meet the deadline and or the financial requirement, s/he may apply for readmission for a future semester.
-No student will be readmitted after the deadline.
+Once the application for readmission is approved, the Bursar's Office will serve as the official point of communication with the Office of the Registrar.
+If the student fails to meet the deadline or the financial requirements, they may apply for readmission in a future semester.
+No readmissions will be granted after the deadline.